-The Museum of Science and Industry, or MOSI for short, is Manchester's huge, award winning museum built around the old Liverpool Road railway station and company warehouses.
+The Science and Industry Museum is Manchester's huge, award winning museum built around the old Liverpool Road railway station and company warehouses.
 The Air and Space Hall on the opposite side of the road to the main building should not be missed out!

 The John Rylands Library was founded by Enriqueta Rylands in memory of her husband John Rylands.
 In 1889 the architect Basil Champneys designed the striking gothic building, which took ten years to build and was opened to public readers on 1 January 1900.

 Manchester Art Gallery is one of the country’s finest art museums.
 They welcome over half a million visitors each year to their home in the heart of the city, a blend of historic and contemporary architecture that echoes the innovative artistic programme.

 Manchester Town Hall in Albert Square is one of the most iconic landmarks in the city.
 Regarded as one of the finest examples of Neo-Gothic architecture in the United Kingdom, it is one of the most important Grade 1 listed buildings in England.